IF CHRIST IS NOT RISEN

 It is through the resurrection of Christ that we now have a living hope, confidence or faith in God that He will fulfil all His good and eternal promises concerning us.

-Peter also testifies, “Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead.”
+Peter writes, “Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead.”
 (1 Pet.
 1:3 NKJV).

 Our hope of receiving eternal rewards for all our labours of love, sufferings or persecutions for the sake of Christ and reigning eternally with Christ at His second coming is dead if Christ is not risen from the dead.